The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: (LSq) type inequality under (H1).

-\section{(LSq) type inequality under (H0$'$).}
+\section{(LSq) type inequality under (H1).}

-Bellow an analogue result for the Log-Sobolev type inequality for $\mathbb{E}^{ \{\sim i\},\omega}$ is presented assuming hypothesis $\textbf{A}$. \begin{proposition} If conditions $\textbf{A}$ are satisfied then for $J$ sufficiently small, the following Log-Sobolev type inequality holds for some positive constant $R_{1}$.\end{proposition}
+Bellow an analogue result for the Log-Sobolev type inequality for $\mathbb{E}^{ \{\sim i\},\omega}$ is presented assuming hypothesis $(H1)$. \begin{proposition} Assume hypothesis (H1).
+If the conditions (C1)-(C3) are satisfied, then the following Log-Sobolev type inequality holds for some positive constant $R_{1}$.\end{proposition}

 \begin{proof} Assume $f\geq 0$.
 We will use the Log-Sobolev Inequality for the $\mu$ measure to derive conditions for the Log-Sobolev inequality for the measure $\mathbb{E}^{\{\sim i\}}$.
-From hypothesis (H0$'$) and Remark \ref{rem1.1} the product measure $\mu(dx_{i+1})\otimes \mu(dx_{i-1})$ satisfies the LSq with constant $c$.
+From hypothesis (H1) and Remark \ref{rem1.1} the product measure $\mu(dx_{i+1})\otimes \mu(dx_{i-1})$ satisfies the LSq with constant $c$.

 for $g\geq 0$.
 Define the function

 The function $h^i$ is localized in $\Lambda(i)$.
 We also denote Then inequality~\eqref{3.10Pap2} for $g=e^\frac{{h^i}}{q} f,f\geq0$ gives

 Denote by $I_r$ and $I_l$ the right and left hand side of~\eqref{3.11Pap2} respectively.
 If we use the Leibnitz rule for the gradient on the right hand side of~\eqref{3.11Pap2} we have